ICD-11 code : 6A71;

 episodes separated by at least several months without significant mood disturbance.

-diminished interest in activities lasting at least two weeks accompanied by other
+lasting at least two weeks accompanied by other symptoms such as difficulty concentrating,

-symptoms such as difficulty concentrating, feelings of worthlessness or excessive
+feelings of worthlessness or excessive or inappropriate guilt, hopelessness, recurrent

-or inappropriate guilt, hopelessness, recurrent thoughts of death or suicide, changes
+thoughts of death or suicide, changes in appetite or sleep, psychomotor agitation

-fatigue.
-There have never been any prior manic, hypomanic, or mixed episodes, which
+or retardation, and reduced energy or fatigue.
+There have never been any prior manic,

-would indicate the presence of a Bipolar disorder.;
+hypomanic, or mixed episodes, which would indicate the presence of a Bipolar disorder.;

-ICD-11 synonym : major depressive disorder, recurrent episode;
+ICD-11 synonym : seasonal depressive disorder;

 ICD-11 inclusion : seasonal depressive disorder; recurrent episodes of depressive reaction; recurrent episodes of reactive depression;